 For detailed information on our Foundational, 200 Hour program click here.

 For detailed information on our Professional Level, 500 Hour program click here.

 Q. How is your teacher training program different than other YTT programs offered?

-We at TAYS, teach teachers how to develop classes, based on themes or poses.
+We at TAYS, teach teachers how to teach right from the start, day one.
+You will also learn how to develop classes, based on themes or poses.
 We teach people how to sequence a class to a target pose (i.e. full wheel) or a general category of poses (deep backbends) to include the right kind of conditioning (or warm up) poses to prepare the required areas of the body and then how to cool down the body and bring the body back into balance.